Mezue3000/DataScience_World/MySQL Database_Design/README.md

 Data Normalization: I Ensured elimination of redundancy and dependency.

-Integrity Constraints: I implemented primary and foreign keys, unique constraints, different datatypes and checks to maintain data validity.
+Integrity Constraints: I implemented primary and foreign keys, unique constraints, datatypes and checks to maintain data validity.
+**NB:** I made use of MYSQL-workbench and SQL in implementing these database designs